-If you have a tucked pelvis, a thrust forward ribcage and then a rounded upper spine, is there any chance your voice box is going to be optimally aligned in your throat?
+If you have a tucked pelvis, a thrust forward ribcage and then a rounded upper spine, is there any chance your larynx is going to be optimally aligned in your throat?
 Nope, nope and nope.
 While the feet are the foundation in many ways, what is happening in the pelvis when it is viewed as a foundation, is equally important.
 So, start by taking your shoes off when you sing, are in your house and any other time that you can!

 Now, Rome wasn’t built in a day and it will take time for you to even begin to assess whether you have a tucked pelvis that needs addressing and then you’ll need to spend time adjusting your alignment to find the mobility to un-tuck it.

 This is where yoga can help.
-For many people with tight hamstrings and a tucked pelvis an aching low back is also in play.
+For many people with tight hamstrings and a tucked pelvis an aching low back is also often in play.
 So, we need a pose everyone can do, but especially those with achy backs.

 Reclining Big Toe Pose is the answer!
 Really, yoga is always the answer, right?
 This pose is in my top 10 of favorite yoga poses.

 In this version look at the leg that is on the floor.
 There is no space between the hamstring and the mat; the back of my leg is touching the floor.